octobercms/docs/setup-deployment.md

     'default_mask' => ['file' => '644', 'folder' => '755'],

-> **Note**: Don't forget to manually check to see if the files are already set to 644, as you may need to go into your cPanel and set them.
+> **Note**: Don't forget to manually check to see if the files are already set to 644, as you may need to go into your control panel and set them.